 Even if you don't have access to a 401(k) plan at work, the federal government recognizes and encourages investment options to help you get a tax break on the money you sock away for retirement:

-Better known as "IRAs," these let the money you save and invest, grow tax-free.
+Better known as "IRAs," Individual Retirement Accounts let the money you save and invest grow tax-free.

 There are two types:

 You can contribute pre-tax or after-tax income to this account, and you'll get a tax deduction on anything your contribute.

 Your money grows tax-deferred meaning when you withdraw it, you'll be taxed on your earnings at your current tax rate at that time.

 (And since your income bracket is usually lower after you retire than it is while you're working, that's a good thing.)

 You contribute to this account using after-tax income in other words, the income you've already paid taxes on.

 You won't get a tax deduction now on the money you contribute, but the upside is that your money grows tax-free — you won't have to pay taxes on anything you withdraw after age 59-1/2.

 A 401(k) is a retirement plan sponsored by your employer that the IRS recognizes as a way to help you save.

 Contributions are pre-tax — the money is taken out of your paycheck before you ever see it — and like a traditional IRA, your money grows tax-deferred.